-2nd year: Insitu tests at Super-Kamiokande; improved predictions of (anti-)neutrino fluxes for T2K-II/HK
+2nd year (2022/2023): Insitu tests at Super-Kamiokande; improved predictions of (anti-)neutrino fluxes for T2K-II/HK

 The LPNHE group has already purchased the required GNSS equipment (antenna and receiver) which will be used for a precise time-base definition for the clock distribution system.
 First prototypes of the time distribution system are being produced now.
-This equipment can be tested in the current SK configuration in order to characterize the achievable precision under real conditions close to its final location.
+This equipment can be tested in the current SK configuration in order to characterize the achievable precision of the UTC time base generation under real conditions close to its final location.
 The second year of the PhD program will then be dedicated to this task.